If you live in muted tones or black, you could be missing a trick - often, colours can be flattering, slimming and make you stand out from the crowd.

 However, you should try to steer clear of muted pastels and yellow or orange-toned shades, including rusty browns and brick reds.

 Button through midi cami dress

 Spring types suit warm ‘true’ brights such as brick red, coral, salmon pink and true blue.
 Beige and ivory hues will also flatter.
 However, icy pastels, deep tones and dusky or muted shades may drain you.

-Warm, muted tones like olive green, terracotta red and burnt orange enhance autumnal complexions (think autumn leaves).
-However, you should beware of insipid pastel tones and harsh brights.
-You can get away with navy, but other blue-toned hues are best avoided.
+However, you should be weary of insipid pastel tones and harsh brights.
+You can get away with navy, but other blue-toned hues might not work so well.